I-Am-Timothy-Williams/vehicle-tracking/README.md

 # object-tracking
-Object tracking with OpenCV with frames -> video Object tracking with YOLOv5 and DeepSORT in OpenCV on live webcam
+Object tracking with OpenCV with frame input, differencing frames to leave only moving objects Object tracking with YOLOv5 and DeepSORT in OpenCV on youtube stream and live webcam